 Firearm Possession by a Minor

 Benjamin Herbst handles juvenile criminal cases in all Maryland jurisdictions including Baltimore County, Harford County, Frederick County, Montgomery County and the entire Eastern Shore.
 He has successfully represented juveniles and adults in all 23 counties in the state and of course in Baltimore City.
 Benjamin will fight to keep your child or dependent’s record clean so a charge such as firearm possession does not hold him or her back from achieving future success.
 Maryland firearm possession by a minor attorney Benjamin Herbst has the experience and knowledge to achieve the best possible outcome, and is always available via cell phone to his clients and their families.
+He fights for the release of clients held without bail on gun crimes, and for the transfer of cases from adult court to juvenile court for 16 and 17 year old defendants who were charged as adults under Maryland law.
 In addition to handling gun possession charges, Benjamin also has extensive experience representing clients facing charges such as dangerous weapon possession, possession of a weapon on school property, armed robbery and use of a firearm in a crime of violence.
 All clients have access to speak directly to Benjamin on nights and weekends, and he always keeps his clients informed of the progress of the case.
 He offers flexible payment plans and understands that criminal charges are not something that a family ever plans for.
 Contact Benjamin at 410-207-2598 to learn which defenses may be available in your case today.